Skip to main contentSkip to navigation

 TRIM on SMR Hard Drives Destroys Data

 TRIM is a command the operating system sends to a storage device to mark deleted sectors as no longer in use.
 On SSDs, TRIM allows the controller to erase blocks during idle time.
-On SMR hard drives, TRIM has a different and more destructive effect: the drive physically zeros the trimmed sectors within the shingled bands and updates the translator to reflect the change.
+On SMR hard drives, TRIM immediately removes the deleted sectors from the logical-to-physical translator map.
+The drive returns zeroes to the OS for those sectors, and the firmware subsequently overwrites the unmapped shingled bands during background garbage collection.

 This matters because SMR is the only HDD technology where TRIM is implemented.
 CMR drives do not support TRIM.
 When you delete a file on a CMR hard drive, the data remains on the platter until something else overwrites it.
-On an SMR drive with TRIM enabled, deleted files are zeroed within seconds or minutes.
-There is no recovery window.
+On an SMR drive with TRIM enabled, deleted files logically return zeroes within seconds because the translator drops the mapping.
+A brief recovery window exists to extract the physical data via PC-3000 PBA reads before the drive's background processes physically overwrite the bands.

 If your SMR drive is failing: disconnect it from the computer.
 Do not let the OS mount it.
 Every second the drive is connected, the OS may issue TRIM commands or write journal updates that overwrite data in the shingled zones.
 Pull the SATA and power cables, or eject the USB enclosure.